 - 1 tbsp of Sweet Almond Oil or Jojoba Oil

 - 10 drops of essential oil (take a look at My Favourite Blends on the homemade perfume page for some ideas)

 - A small container or jar with a tight fitting lid (about the size of a lip balm tin)

-- Rub on neck, wrists and behind earlobes for a longer lasting fragrance
+Step 5 Rub your homemade solid perfume on the neck, wrists and behind earlobes for a longer lasting fragrance

 Want to learn more about making homemade perfume?